harrshini12/covid-data-api/README.md

 * Method: GET
 * Description: Retrieves information about a specific country's Covid-19 cases.
 * Parameters:
-    :country - The name of the country (e.g., usa, uk, germany).
+    :country - The name of the country (e.g., India, Germany).
-* Response Body: Returns an object containing details about the specific country, including cases, deaths, todaycases, todaydeaths, and more.
+* Response Body: Returns an object containing details about the specific country, including totalDeaths, totalCases and totalPopulation.
 * Example Request:
-    GET /allcountriesinfo/germany
+    GET /allcountriesinfo/India
 * Example Response:
 {
-  "country": "Germany",
-    "cases": 38428685,
-    "deaths": 174352,
-    "todaycases": 0,
-    "todaydeaths": 0,
-    ...
+  "countryName":"India",
+  "totalDeaths":143355,
+  "totalCases":9884100,
+  "totalPopulation":476879796844
 }

 ### Cases
 * Endpoint: '/cases'
 * Method: GET
-* Description: Retrieves the total number of Covid-19 cases worldwide.
+* Description: Retrieves the total number of Covid-19 cases for all country.
 * Response Body: Returns an object with the 'cases' property, which represents the total number of cases.
 * Example Request:
     GET /cases
 * Example Response:
+[
 {
-    "cases":690956917
+  "country":"Afghanistan",
+  "cases":49273
 }

-### Today's Cases
-* Endpoint: '/todaycases'
-* Method: GET
-* Description: Retrieves the number of new Covid-19 cases reported today worldwide.
-* Response Body: Returns an object with the 'todayCases' property, which represents the number of cases reported today.
-* Example Request:
-    GET /todaycases
-* Example Response:
-{
-    "todayCases":3
-}
+ ...
+]

 ### Deaths
 * Endpoint: '/deaths'
 * Method: GET
-* Description: Retrieves the total number of Covid-19 deaths worldwide.
+* Description: Retrieves the total number of Covid-19 deaths for all country.
 * Response Body:  Returns an object with the 'deaths' property, which represents the total number of deaths.
 * Example Request:
     GET /deaths
 * Example Response:
+[
 {
-    "deaths":6895913
+    "country":"Afghanistan",
+    "deaths":1971
 }

-### Today's Deaths
-* Endpoint: '/todaydeaths'
-* Method: GET
-* Description: Retrieves the number of new Covid-19 deaths reported today worldwide.
-* Response Body: Returns an object with the 'todayDeaths' property, which represents the number of deaths reported today.
-* Example Request:
-    GET /todaydeaths
-* Example Response:
-{
-  "todayDeaths": 0
-}
+ ...
+]

 ### Health
 * Endpoint: '/health'